 Gradually I got serious about my two passions, history and writing.
 I majored in history at Yale University and interned at a living history museum, where I dressed up in nineteenth-century garb and cooked over a hearth fire.
 I also took a few creative writing courses and worked as an editorial assistant at the Yale Review, a literary quarterly.
 After graduation I spent a year in New York City working at a children’s literary agency, where I learned how to edit manuscripts, how to redline a contract, and just how important it is to follow query guidelines.
 But I missed history too much (and I’m not cut out for New York life), so I went back to school, this time to Brown University for my master’s degree in teaching social studies.

-Now I teach middle school history in Providence, RI, and write young adult novels.
-When I’m not working, I love to take walks with my husband and baby daughter, bake far too many scones, and watch British mysteries and period dramas.
+After twelve years in Providence, RI, my family and I took the plunge and moved back to Cleveland, OH.
+Now I teach high school history and write young adult novels.
+When I’m not working, I love to take walks with my husband and daughters, bake far too much bread, and comfort-watch British mysteries and old sitcoms.

-I’m a member of SCBWI and the Historical Novel Society, and I’m represented by Laura Crockett of TriadaUS Literary Agency.
+I’m a member of the Historical Novel Society, and I’m represented by Laura Crockett of TriadaUS Literary Agency.

 Three Fun Things